fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

 These changes in data format and information availability also meant that data for all the years (2019-2022) could not be combined to carryout the analysis.

 ## Data files used -
+The data files were too large to upload onto this repository.

+These are the data files that were used from the CitiBike website.

 (1) 201909-citibike-tripdata.csv.zip

 (2) 202009-citibike-tripdata.csv.zip